divoxx/goproj/README.md

 GoProj
 ======

+*IMPORTANT: This project is not being maintained anymore*

 GoProj makes it easier to manage project-specific GOPATH entries.
 It looks for a .goproj file up in the directory tree and if it finds one, prepends the file location to the GOPATH environment variable.